Qanat: Egypt

-Qanat irrigation technology was introduced to Egypt by the Achaemenid king Darius I during his reign of 522 BCE-486 BCE, which is supported by the historian Albert T. Olmstead.
+Qanat irrigation technology was introduced to Egypt by the Achaemenid king Darius I during his reign of 522–486 BCE, which is supported by the historian Albert T. Olmstead.
 There are four main oases in the Egyptian desert.
 The Kharga Oasis is one that has been extensively studied.
 There is evidence that as early as the second half of the 5th century BCE water brought in qanats was being used.
 The qanats were excavated through water-bearing sandstone rock, which seeps into the channel, with water collected in a basin behind a small dam at the end.
-The width is approximately 60 cm, but the height ranges from 5 to 9 meters; it is likely that the qanat was deepened to enhance seepage when the water table dropped (as is also seen in Iran).
+The width is approximately 60 cm, but the height ranges from 5 to 9 m; it is likely that the qanat was deepened to enhance seepage when the water table dropped (as is also seen in Iran).
 From there the water was used to irrigate fields.

 There is another instructive structure located at the Kharga Oasis.
 A well that apparently dried up was improved by driving a side shaft through the easily penetrated sandstone (presumably in the direction of greatest water seepage) into the hill of Ayn-Manâwîr (also written Ayn-Manawir to allow collection of additional water.
 After this side shaft had been extended, another vertical shaft was driven to intersect the side shaft.
 Side chambers were built, and holes bored into the rock—presumably at points where water seeped from the rocks—are evident.